Ten years as a Kirtan band

 Mike Cohen & The Shakti Groove exists to create potent Kirtan experiences that honor several essential polarities:

-We're not interested in putting on a "show" where the audience is passive.
-We're not a Kirtan "jam session" where a rotating cast of musicians do their best without having rehearsed the music.
-We're not creating a musically inept but well-intentioned "spiritual experience" that asks people to overlook musical mediocrity in service of devotion.
-Nor are we holding a "gig," where musicians gather for a one-off musical experience.
+We're not interested in putting on a "show" where the audience is passive and we are there to entertain.
+We're not a Kirtan "jam session" or "gig" where a rotating cast of musicians do their best without having rehearsed the music.
+And we don't ask people to choose between spiritual depth and musical quality—we're committed to bringing both, because we believe sacred music experiences deserve our musical best.

-We're creating events—gatherings where musicianship and spiritual transmission work together, where people can have a genuine experience of the sacred through sound.
+We've been committed to creating spiritual events—gatherings where musicianship and spiritual transmission work together, where people can have a genuine experience of the sacred through sound.
 Where participants can practice sharing their voices, opening their hearts, and paying attention to the many flavors of Divine energy that are generated.
-Whether we're playing at Bhakti Fest, Sedona Yoga Festival, or Telluride Yoga Festival, or in the intimate beauty of venues all over Colorado, our intention remains the same: to create a space where hearts can open, where connection can happen, where something genuinely nourishing can unfold.
+Whether we're playing at Bhakti Fest, Sedona Yoga Festival, e-Town Hall, or Telluride Yoga Festival, or in the intimate beauty of venues all over Colorado, our intention remains the same: to create a space where hearts can open, where connection can happen, where something genuinely nourishing can unfold.
 Where depth, musicianship, devotion and Divine energy are cultivated.

 Consistency matters